What is UEFI Secure Boot?

 Differences Between UEFI and BIOS

-One of the key differences between UEFI and BIOS is how they interact with the hardware.
+One key difference between UEFI and BIOS is how they interact with the hardware.
 Unlike BIOS, which directly interacts with the hardware components, UEFI isolates the firmware from the hardware, allowing for greater flexibility and ease of development.
 Furthermore, UEFI supports advanced features, such as mouse input, graphical interfaces, and support for larger disk capacities, which were not possible with BIOS.

 Transition from BIOS to UEFI